 The Company uses derivative financial instruments such as interest rate swaps for the purposes of hedging a portion of its debt, to reduce the Company's exposure to increases in interest rates.
-As of December 31, 2019, the Company has an interest rate derivative financial instruments position open with a notional of \$3,000,000,000 with a valuation of \$(159,651).
+As of December 31, 2021, the Company has an interest rate derivative financial instruments position open with a notional of Ps.3,000,000 with an unfavorable valuation effect of Ps.40,245.
 The interest rate swap instrument is denominated in the same currency and with the same reference (in this case 28-day TIIE rate) as the interest payments programmed in the stock certificate, therefore, the coverage ratio is one to one.

 For variable rate debt, an increase in interest rates will increase interest expense.
-A hypothetical increase of 100 basis points in interest rates on debt at December 31, 2019 and 2018 will have an effect on the results of the Company of Ps.
-53,034 and Ps.133,643, respectively, considering debt and interest rates at that date, and assuming that the rest of the variables remain constant.
+A hypothetical increase of 100 basis points in interest rates on debt at December 31, 2021 and 2020 will have an effect on the results of the Company of Ps.49,689 and Ps.56,421, respectively, considering debt and interest rates at that date, and assuming that the rest of the variables remain constant.